pgrarchives/DEzoomcamp2024/Week-4/homework.md

 Create a dashboard with some tiles that you find interesting to explore the data.
 One tile should show the amount of trips per month, as done in the videos for fact_trips, including the fact_fhv_trips data.

 - FHV <-- this
-- Green
-- Yellow
-- FHV and Green

-## Submitting the solutions

-* Form for submitting: [TO DO]
-* You can submit your homework multiple times.
-In this case, only the last submission will be used.

-Deadline: 22 February (Thursday), 22:00 CET

-## Solution (To be published after deadline)

-* Video:
-* Answers:
-  * Question 1:
-  * Question 2:
-  * Question 3:
-  * Question 4:
-  * Question 5: